Eeury/Eeury/README.md

 - 👋 Hi, I’m @Eeury
-- 👀 I’m interested in ...python, Data science, machine learning and AI
+- 👀 Python, php and ML
-- 🌱 I’m currently learning ...python basics
+- 🌱 Javascript
-- 💞️ I’m looking to collaborate on ...Can collaborate on any python project
+- 💞️ Can collaborate on any projects  and challenges that can help and outgrow my skills
 - 📫 How to reach me ...

 <!---